michaelwignall/Chart.Bands.js/README.md

 ## To-do Items
 The following features still need to be done:

-* To allow more than one band
+* Allow each dataset to have different colours when they are in a band
 * To improve legends when a Band is displayed *Default legends can be a little misleading*

 ## Installation